-- A. Deadly Physical Force: The Federal Courts have defined deadly force as any force which creates a substantial likelihood of death or serious bodily harm.
-The Kentucky Legislature has further defined deadly force in K.R.S.
-503.010: "Deadly physical force" means force which is used with the purpose of causing death or serious physical injury or which the defendant knows to create a substantial risk of causing death or serious physical injury. - B. Imminent: Has a broader meaning than immediate or instantaneous, the concept of imminent should be understood to be elastic, involving an ongoing period of time depending on the circumstances rather than a moment in time under the definition of immediate.
+- A. Deadly Force or Deadly Physical Force: The Federal Courts have defined deadly force as any force which creates a substantial likelihood of death or serious bodily harm.
+The Kentucky Legislature has further defined deadly force in KRS.
+503.010: "Deadly physical force" means force, which is used with the purpose of causing death or serious physical injury or which the defendant knows to create a substantial risk of causing death or serious physical injury. - B. Imminent: Has a broader meaning than immediate or instantaneous, the concept of imminent should be understood to be elastic, involving an ongoing period of time depending on the circumstances rather than a moment in time under the definition of immediate. - C. Immediate means: That the deputy is faced with an instantaneous, or presently occurring threat of serious bodily harm or death.

-- C. Immediate means: That the officer is faced with an instantaneous, or presently occurring threat of serious bodily harm or death. - D. Chokehold: means applying any direct pressure to the throat, windpipe, or airway of another with the intent to reduce or prevent the intake of air.
-"Chokehold" does not include any holding involving contact with the neck that is not intended to reduce the intake of air. - E. Neck Restraint: A method of rendering a person unconscious by restricting the flow of blood to the brain by compressing the sides of the neck where the carotid arteries are located. - F. Intervene: To come between, whether verbally or physically, to change the course of events that clearly violate the law or agency policy. - G. De-escalation.
-Reduce the intensity of a conflict or potentially violent situation - H. Objectively Reasonable: The amount of force that would be used by other reasonable and well-trained officers when faced with the circumstances that the officer using the force is presented with. - I. Reasonable Belief: Reasonable belief means that the person concerned, acting as a reasonable person believes that the prescribed facts exist. - J. Serious Physical Injury: "Serious physical injury" means physical injury which creates a substantial risk of death, or which causes serious and prolonged disfigurement, prolonged impairment of health, or prolonged loss or impairment of the function of any bodily organ" - K. Physical Injury: Substantial physical pain or any impairment of a physical condition. - L. Electronic Control Device: Electronic Control Devices, TASER, TM or stun-guns (electronic control weapons) that disrupt the central nervous system of the body. - M. Active resistance: a subject actively resists when they take affirmative action to defeat an officer's ability to take them into custody. - N. Active Aggression: verbal or physical behavior that creates an imminent risk of physical injury to a subject, officer, or third party, but would not lead a reasonable officer to perceive a risk of serious physical injury or death. - O. Excessive Force: is force that is not objectively reasonable from the perspective of a reasonable officer in similar circumstances.
-Excessive force will not be tolerated. - P. Physical force: force used upon or directed toward the body of another including confinement. - Q. Chemical spray: any chemical agent deployed to overcome subject resistance. - R. Impact tools/strikes: any tools, object or body part to strike a subject - S. Electronic tools: any electronic equipment on a subject being controlled - IV.
-Procedure:
+- D. Chokehold: means applying any direct pressure to the throat, windpipe or airway of another with the intent to reduce or prevent the intake of air.
+Chokehold does not include any hold involving contact with the neck that is not intended to reduce the intake of air. - E. Neck Restraint: A method of rendering a person unconscious by restricting the flow of blood to the brain by compressing the sides of the neck where the carotid arteries are located. - F. Intervene: To come between, whether verbally or physically, to change the course of events that clearly violate the law or agency policy. - G. De-escalation.
+Reduce the intensity of a conflict or potentially violent situation. - H. Objectively Reasonable: The amount of force that would be used by other reasonable and well-trained deputies when faced with the circumstances that the deputy using the force is presented with. - I. Reasonable Belief: Reasonable belief means that the person concerned, acting as a reasonable person, believes that the prescribed facts exist. - J. Serious Physical Injury: means physical injury, which creates a substantial risk of death, or which causes serious and prolonged disfigurement, prolonged impairment of health or prolonged loss or impairment of the function of any bodily organ. - K. Physical Injury: Substantial physical pain or any impairment of a physical condition. - L. Electronic Control Device: A device, such as a TASER or a stun gun (electronic control weapon), that disrupt the body's central nervous system. - M. Active resistance: a subject actively resists when he or she takes affirmative action to defeat an officer's ability to take them into custody. - N. Active Aggression: verbal or physical behavior that creates an imminent risk of physical injury to a subject, deputy, or third party, but would not lead a reasonable deputy to perceive a risk of serious physical injury or death. - O. Excessive Force: not objectively reasonable from the perspective of a reasonable deputy in similar circumstances.
+Excessive force will not be tolerated.

+- P. Physical force: force used upon or directed toward the body of another including confinement. - Q. Chemical spray: any chemical agent deployed to overcome subject resistance. - R. Impact tools/strikes: any tools, object or body part to strike a subject - S. Electronic tools: any electronic equipment on a subject being controlled IV.